mandliya/mandliya.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Machine Learning Engineer at Discord
+subtitle: "Notes on Deep Learning Systems and AI Research"

 profile:
   align: right